GOFUVI/hf_eolus_geo_tools/README.md

 ### 1. Coverage Hull Generation

-*Script:* `hull_generator.sh` (for example) -- **Generate station coverage hull polygons** from input radar data.
+*Script:* `scripts/hulls/convex_hulls.sh` — **Generate coverage hull polygons** from Athena tables.

-**Description:** The first step computes the geographic area covered by an HF radar station's measurements.
-Using the set of all observation points from the radar (e.g., all echo locations over a period), the script derives a **hull polygon** that encloses the coverage area.
-By default, it uses a *concave hull* algorithm to tightly wrap around the outermost points (ensuring the shape follows the actual coverage outline, which may be concave along a coast).
-If data points are sparse or noisy at the edges, options are available to adjust hull tightness or filter out outliers before hull calculation.
+**Description:** The first step delineates the geographic footprint of your input dataset.
+Starting from point geometries stored in one or more AWS Athena tables (each exposing a `geometry` column), the script computes a **convex hull** for each table and then combines them via union or intersection to produce a final footprint polygon.
+This approach gives a clean envelope around all observed points; if you need a tighter outline (concave hull), that would require a different tool outside this utility.

-The output is a GeoParquet file containing the hull geometry (or multiple geometries).
-Typically, each radar station will have one polygon representing its coverage area.
-This file conforms to the GeoParquet standard -- it has a geometry column (WKB format) with CRS WGS84 by default[\[3\]], and properties such as station ID, hull algorithm, date range of data used, etc.
+The output is a GeoJSON file containing the hull geometry.
+Typically, each run will produce one polygon representing the dataset's footprint.
+You can keep this GeoJSON alongside your artifacts and use it directly in the next step to constrain grid creation.

-**Inputs:** HF radar echo location data.
-This can be provided either as: - A Parquet or CSV file of point observations (with latitude/longitude for each echo), possibly the output of a prior ingestion step. - Or a directory of LLUV files (if the script supports reading them internally via Python/R).
-In most cases, using an intermediate Parquet of all points is more efficient.

-You will specify the station (or input dataset) and any parameters for hull calculation (e.g., concave hull alpha value or whether to use convex hull).
-The script may accept arguments like `--station <ID>` and `--points-file <path>`.
+**Inputs:** One or more Athena tables that contain a `geometry` column (WKB points).
+Tables may be provided fully qualified (e.g., `database.table`) or with a default `--database`.

+You will specify the AWS profile, database/tables, and how to combine per-table hulls (`--operation union|intersection`).

 **Usage Example:**

-    # Generate coverage hull for station ABCD using points from a Parquet file
+    # Build a convex hull from two Athena tables and write GeoJSON
-    bash scripts/hull_generator.sh --station ABCD \
+    bash scripts/hulls/convex_hulls.sh \
+        --profile my-aws \
+        --database geodata \
+        --tables cities,stations \
-        --input data/radials/ABCD_all_points.parquet \
+        --output-file outputs/footprint_hull.geojson \
-        --output outputs/ABCD_hull.parquet \
+        --output-location s3://my-bucket/athena-results/ \
-        --concave 1.0

-In this example, `--concave 1.0` might control the concavity factor (alpha) for the hull (1.0 could mean moderately concave; if omitted, a convex hull might be used by default).
-The script reads all points for station **ABCD** from the input Parquet, computes the hull polygon, and writes it to `ABCD_hull.parquet`.
-The output Parquet will contain at least one row (the hull geometry) with metadata fields (station ID, area, etc.).
+        --operation union

-After this step, you will have a geospatial polygon delineating the radar coverage.
-This polygon can be visualized on a map (by loading the Parquet in GIS software or using GeoPandas) to verify it correctly represents the station range.
-It will also be used in the next step to define the grid extent.
+After this step, you will have a GeoJSON polygon that delineates the dataset's footprint.
+You can preview it with the provided viewer (`scripts/hulls/view_hull.sh`) or load it in GIS software to verify the extent.
+It will be used in the next stage to define the grid area.

 ### 2. Grid Generation